gravity-platform/doc/hacking.md

 ##### Service Anatomy

-Each service in graviton-2 SHALL consist of the following files.
-The follwing example was taken from the ``/core/app`` service.
+Each graviton service SHALL consist of the following files.
+The following example was taken from the ``/core/app`` service.

 <table>
   <tr>